 Bluefin-9 autonomous underwater vehicle design and features

 Back-up systems are provided for the vehicle’s core functions to respond to internal emergencies in the event of a failure.
-A low-power microcontroller on-board the vehicle ensures the transfer of location data between the key communication systems and the operator to safely recover the vehicle.
+A low-power microcontroller on board the vehicle ensures the transfer of location data between the key communication systems and the operator to safely recover the vehicle.

-Advanced data processing capabilities of the vehicle enable delivery of processed camera and sonar data for analysis after the mission.
+Advanced data processing capabilities of the vehicle enable the delivery of processed camera and sonar data for analysis after the mission.

 Bluefin-9 AUV payloads

 Bluefin-9 carries a variety of payloads, including Sonardyne Solstice 3000 multi-aperture sonar, removable data storage module (RDSM) with camera and a range of sensors, such as turbidity and fluorometer sensor, sound velocity sensor, and temperature and pressure sensors.

 The sonar device provides high-resolution imagery for hydrographic and bathymetric mapping.
 The multi-aperture sonar can sweep a 200m range and offers an ultra-high along-track resolution of 0.15°.